Luna Display and Adapters

 What is DisplayPort Alt Mode?

-DisplayPort Alt Mode is a type of Alternate Mode (Alt Mode), which allows USB-C ports to transfer data and video using different protocols, like DisplayPort.
-The USB-C Luna uses DisplayPort Alt Mode, so it will need a port that supports this same protocol.
+DisplayPort Alt Mode allows USB-C ports to transfer video using DisplayPort signals.
+Luna requires a port that supports this protocol.